luiarthur/myBin/README.md

     - install lapack

 - (OPTIONAL): The `Makevars` file belongs in `~/.R`.
 This is only used if I want to switch the default g++ compiler.
 I only use this on servers where I had to install my own version of `gcc`.
+- Check out to better understand how to rewrite Makevars `/usr/lib/R/etc/Makeconf`

 Useful Bash Commands to know: